 Cooling

-Next, we simply see how cool the mattress feels when we lie down on it.
-And finally, we perform a more formal test by checking each mattress’s temperature with a thermal gun.
+Next, I simply see how cool the mattress feels when I lie down on it.
+And finally, I perform a more formal test by checking each mattress’s temperature with a thermal gun.
 This device uses thermal imaging to show how much a bed heats up after one of our testers lies down on it for five minutes.
 More than 15 degrees Fahrenheit indicates poor cooling capabilities.
 10 to 15 degrees indicates decent cooling, 5 to 10 degrees indicates good cooling, and less than 5 degrees indicates excellent cooling.

-After combining the temperature increase with the mattress’s construction and feel when it comes to temperature, we come up with our final cooling score.
+After combining the temperature increase with the mattress’s construction and feel when it comes to temperature, I came up with our final cooling score.

 Mattress Thickness